 Mr. Salisbury was also a founding director of the International School of Law in Virginia, now George Mason Law School.
 In addition, he was a co-founder of the Atlantic Research Corporation and Orbit Industries.
 Atlantic was a leader in developing solid-rocket fuels, and Orbit is credited for inventing the telephone intercom.

 Mr. Salisbury worked for the Federal Communications Commission in Washington, DC, before heading a legal office as an Army major in the Ordnance Corps during World War II.
-He also worked on the Manhattan Project which developed the atomic bomb.
 Still in government service, Mr. Salisbury took on legal assignments in Rio de Janeiro and at the Department of the Interior’s Bureau of Indian affairs until 1961.
 From 1963 to 1972 he was general counsel of Americans United for the Separation of Church and State.

 Born in Cleveland, Mr. Salisbury was a 1932 graduate of Yale College and received a law degree in 1937 from what is now known as Case Western Reserve University, where he was elected to the Order of the Coif.
 He passed away on March 12, 1997.